HDMI

 - To disconnect the HDMI display, simply unplug the HDMI cable, and the system will automatically switch display output.

-Hot Plugging Considerations
+Hot Plugging Precautions

 Application Scenarios